 The State(s) of Head Start report was supported with funding provided by the Bill and Melinda Gates Foundation.
 The findings, interpretations, and conclusions in this report are solely those of the authors.
-The State(s) of Head Start digest provides a printed narrative, national figures, and national overview.
-For more information on the State(s) of Head Start and detailed state-by-state profiles on quality, duration, access, and funding, please visit www.nieer.org
+The State(s) of Head Start digest provides a printed narrative and summary information with charts.
+For more information on the State(s) of Head Start and detailed state-by-state profiles on quality access, and funding, please visit www.nieer.org